The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Introduction

 \section{Introduction}

-The moduli problem, that is, the study of spaces that classify geometric structures on manifolds up to isomorphism, is highly relevant in Geometry.
-In particular the moduli of Einstein structures has received much attention, see Chapter 12 of \cite{Be}.
-In many cases, finding a space with suitable properties that parametrizes the isomorphism classes is too hard and even is the space is theoretically described, sometimes in practice it is not possible to provide effective tools to compute the moduli space on explicit examples.
-However, the local problem sometimes is easier to handle.
-This was the approach taken by Kodaira and Spencer in their canonical work on deformations of complex structures on compact manifolds \cite{KS}.

-For Sasakian manifolds, which are roughly speaking the odd dimensional analogue of K\"ahler manifolds, the moduli problem has been addressed and an appropriate notion of moduli space has been achieved, see \cite{Bo} and references therein ({\it c.f.}\cite{Od}).
-In particular, finding the number of components of this moduli has been studied and used to obtain lower bounds for the dimension of the moduli space for links of Brieskorn-Pham polynomials and Smale manifolds \cite{BMvK, Ko, BGK, LST}.
-For instance, the moduli space of Sasakian metrics with positive Ricci curvature on odd homotopy spheres bounding parallelizable manifolds has infinitely many positive components \cite{BBG}.
-An important ingredient to obtain information on the moduli is given by the use of invertible polynomials, particularly to describe the moduli of Sasaki-Einstein metrics.
+For Sasakian manifolds, which are roughly speaking the odd dimensional analogue of K\"ahler manifolds, the moduli problem has been addressed and an appropriate notion of moduli space has been designed, however little is known about this space, see \cite{Bo} and references therein.
+In particular, finding the number of components of this moduli has been studied in order to obtain lower bounds for the dimension of the moduli space of Sasakian structures for links of Brieskorn-Pham polynomials and Smale manifolds \cite{BMvK, Ko, BGK}.
+For Sasaki-Einstein structures, the local study on its moduli has given interesting results via deformations of the transverse complex structure in a more general setting, see \cite{No, vC}.